Summary

 Cons

-Who should apply: Grad students, with some credit experience, but not enough to have good or higher credit scores.
-The Capital One SavorOne is great for someone who’d like to earn solid cash back on their everyday spending (dining, groceries, etc.), but doesn’t have the time or energy to pay attention to rotating categories.
+Who should apply: Grad students with some credit experience but not enough to have good or higher credit scores should apply.
+The Capital One SavorOne is also great for those wanting to earn solid cash back on everyday spending without having to pay attention to rotating categories.

-Who should skip: New grads with no credit history and who may be tempted to overspend due to the card’s rewards.
+Who should skip: New grads with no credit history and those who may be tempted to overspend due to the card’s rewards should avoid this card.

 Capital One QuicksilverOne Cash Rewards Credit Card: Best for fair credit

-Why we picked it: For young adults with fair credit, you should check out the Capital One QuicksilverOne Cash Rewards Credit Card.
-You’ll earn unlimited 1.5% cash back on all purchases, which is a simple rewards structure great for those just starting their credit card journey.
+Why we picked it: Young adults with fair credit should check out the Capital One QuicksilverOne Cash Rewards Credit Card.
+This card offers unlimited 1.5 percent cash back on all purchases and 5 percent cash back on hotels and rental cars booked via Capital One Travel.
+This simple rewards structure is great for those just starting their credit card journey.
 Capital One will also consider you for a credit limit increase after the first six months of on-time payments.

-The only caveat is the card’s $39 annual fee, which can eat into your cash back rewards.
-Still, if you put most, or all, of your spending on the Capital One QuicksilverOne, the rewards can be decent.
+The only caveat is the card’s $39 annual fee, which could eat into your cash back rewards.
+Still, if you put most, or all, of your spending on the Capital One QuicksilverOne, your rewards could eclipse that annual fee.

 Pros

-- Automatic review for a higher credit limit after 6 months of timely payments
+- Automatic review for a higher credit limit after six months of timely payments

 - Access and monitor your credit score with CreditWise